Become a Part of First Tee – Colorado Rocky Mountains Today!

 If you have any further questions please contact Erica at [email protected]

 If you are 18 or older and would like to apply please download the application below.

-If you are looking for our youth employment application (Ages 14-18)
+If you are looking for youth employment information (Ages 14-18)

-The First Tee of Denver is hiring part-time employees for in-school programming.
+Are you looking for a job with flexible hours?
+Do you love working with and impacting kids’ lives?
+First Tee – Colorado Rocky Mountains is hiring part-time employees for its in school programming this spring.
 This involves time in schools teaching golf and life skills to kids.
-The hours are flexible; you can as little as an hour a week or up to 20 hours a week.
-Classes are generally six weeks long and you need to be able to commit to that time frame.
+The hours are flexible; you can as little as an hour a week or up to 30+ hours a week.
 Please note, that you are expected to get yourself to and from the schools.
-Pay starts at $12/hr with opportunities for pay increase.
+Pay starts at $15/hr for instructors and $20/hr for lead instructors with opportunities for pay increase.

 - Each P.E. class is a bit different but since the way we can set up activities is unique to each facility.
 Depending on the length of the class, there will be one or two stations.
 If there is one station, staff and volunteers are divided and stay at the same station for the entire class, but the students will switch halfway through the class.
 At the beginning of each session, the lead instructor will go over the day’s lesson, set up, and key points to emphasize to the students.

 - Monitor safety, work with students on golf skills, positive behavior, and be a positive role model.
 Help with setting up and cleaning up golf activities.
 Teach and reinforce lessons outlined by lead instructor.